-When you enter Due West Family Medicine between 8:00 a.m and 5:00 p.m., you should sign the sheet in the reception area.
+Due West Family Medicine is opened between 8:00 a.m. and 5:00 p.m.
+Before going to DWFM, you should first call and make an appoint to see a provider.
 To obtain verification of your health care visit, you must be seen by the physician or nurse before you miss class.

 After hours, if you have an emergency or feel you need immediate attention call 864-379-2345 or 911.
 Due West Family Medicine is officially closed on the weekends, but a physician is always on call.
 Please advise the College physician or nurse of any medications or drugs which you are taking.

 While the student Medical Fee provides students with access to the campus nurse and physician, Erskine expects students to maintain independent, valid medical insurance coverage, usually secured under their parents’ medical insurance policy.
 Students who do not have medical insurance are encouraged to obtain coverage to address any medical costs in the event of illness, an accident, or other medical situation.